syncfusion-content/blazor-docs/blazor/maps/markers.md

 ## Disabling the Zoom on Marker Click

 To prevent the zoom-in action when clicking on the marker, you can set `ZoomOnMarkerClick` as false in the `MapsZoomSettings`.
-This diasble the zooming action in the Maps.
-By default, the value is set to **true**.
+This diasble the zooming action only when clicking on the markers in the Maps.
+By default, the value is set to **true**, which enables zooming actions when markers are clicked.

 ```
 @using Syncfusion.Blazor.Maps